AraStuff/cli-app-install-guides/README.md

-## Deployment Scripts
+## Aragon App Installs
-Deployment scripts for adding apps to an Aragon DAO and setting permissions in one transaction
+Deployment scripts and manual deployment guides for adding apps to an Aragon DAOs

 ## Usage
 1. clone this repo and install dependencies